David Conrad

 David Conrad is an American actor.
 From 2005 to 2010, he starred in the television series Ghost Whisperer alongside Jennifer Love Hewitt.
+He's still active from time to time.

 Early life

 Conrad is the youngest of three sons born to James Watson Conrad, an engineer, and Margaret Clement Conrad, a librarian.
-He is a great-grandson of electrical engineer Frank Conrad, a grand-nephew of Martin Withington Clement, who was president of the Pennsylvania Railroad from 1935 to 1948, and a grand-nephew of Maj.
+He is a great-grandson of electrical engineer Frank Conrad, a grand-nephew of Martin W. Clement, who was president of the Pennsylvania Railroad from 1935 to 1948, and a great-grandson of Maj.
 General Charles M. Clement, commander of the 28th Division.
 Conrad is a native of Swissvale, Pennsylvania, and grew up on the border of Edgewood, both suburbs of Pittsburgh.
 In the early 1980s, he transferred as a sophomore from Swissvale High School to The Kiski School, an all-boys preparatory school in Saltsburg, Pennsylvania, on a scholarship.
 Conrad graduated from The Kiski School in 1985.
 He studied history at Brown University, and began acting while he was there.
 He left Brown in 1990 and worked as a carpenter, a barista, a housepainter, and interviewed former steelworkers for a historical society in Pittsburgh.

 He then went on to study theatre at New York’s prestigious Juilliard School as a member of the Drama Division's Group 25 (1992–1996).
 While at Juilliard, Conrad appeared in a stage adaptation of John Irving's novel The Cider House Rules, written by Peter Parnell and co-directed by actor Tom Hulce.
 In 1995 he left Juilliard prior to completing his final year, in order to accept a role in the film Snow White in the Black Forest starring Sigourney Weaver (released in 1997 on Showtime as Snow White: A Tale of Terror).